This post may contain affiliate links. Read our disclosure policy here.

 Grab your copy today!

-These pecan bites have all the holiday spices and flavor we love like vanilla, cinnamon, and nutmeg.
+These pecan pie energy bites have all the holiday spices and flavor we love like vanilla, cinnamon, and nutmeg.
 Here’s what you’ll need to make this no-bake snack happen:

 - Raisins: add fiber.
 You can swap them for dates.